BM345/NagwaSchemas/describing_workflows.md

 There are several reasons for this.

-1. It allows the transitions that a given content item has made to be referenced in the history XML, and for those transitions to be searched, and for rules to be applied to them.
+1. It allows the transitions that a given content item has made to be referenced in the History XML, and for those transitions to be searched, and for rules to be applied to them.
 For example, we might want to apply a rule to a transition of the kind `<rule allow_if="'drafting_to_course_review' in pastTransitions">`.
 Such rules are likely to be rare, but including transition references allows for maximum flexibility of the workflow rules.
 Such rules could not be defined using status references alone (for example, with something like `<rule allow_if="('drafting' to 'course_review') in pastTransitions">`) as there may be multiple transitions between two statuses with different conditions applied on, say, user role, and using status references alone does not distinguish between them.
-2. It simplifies the workflow XML - all statuses and transitions must have a reference attribute - it is never optional.
+2. It simplifies the Workflow XML - all statuses and transitions must have a reference attribute - it is never optional.
-3. It makes it easier to write code to interact with the workflow XML.
-When interacting with the workflow XML through code, it's useful to have a unique way of referring to each transition (and status).
+3. It makes it easier to write code to interact with the Workflow XML.
+When interacting with the Workflow XML through code, it's useful to have a unique way of referring to each transition (and status).
 This makes it easier to manipulate and search through the transitions when they are in dictionaries or lists, and it also makes it easier to query the XML using something like XPath.

-It is expected that the references for all statuses and transitions within the workflow XML would be generated automatically, so even though these references are sometimes quite long, they would not have to be typed out manually.
+It is expected that the references for all statuses and transitions within the Workflow XML would be generated automatically, so even though these references are sometimes quite long, they would not have to be typed out manually.